xylian86/xylian86.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I am the first-year Ph.D. student in Computer Science at the [University of Illinois at Urbana-Champaign](https://illinois.edu).
-I hold a Master's degree in Computer Science from UIUC and a Bachelor's degree in Computer Engineering from [Zhejiang University](https://www.zju.edu.cn/english/).
+Hi, I'm a 1st-year Ph.D. student in Computer Science at the [University of Illinois Urbana-Champaign](https://illinois.edu).
+I work on ML systems, focusing on the efficiency of LLM training and inference.

 🙋 Feel free to send me an <a href="mailto:lian7@illinois.edu">email</a> if you are interested in my research.